FlavScents AInsights Entry for Lychee Mercaptan Acetate (CAS: 51755-85-2)

 5. Use in Fragrances

-In fragrance applications, lychee mercaptan acetate is used to add a fruity, tropical note, often in floral and fruity fragrance families.
-Its role is typically as a trace realism or modifier, enhancing the overall complexity of the fragrance.
-Concentration ranges are generally low due to its strong odor profile.
-It contributes primarily to the top notes of a fragrance due to its volatility.
+In fragrance applications, lychee mercaptan acetate is used to impart a fruity, exotic note, often in floral and fruity fragrance families.
+It serves as a modifier or impact note, enhancing the overall complexity of the fragrance.
+Typical concentration ranges are not well-documented, but it is generally used at low levels due to its strong odor.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts